John Hotchner

 John McClure Hotchner is an American philatelist and philatelic writer.
-In 2013, he received the Charles J. Peterson Philatelic Literature Life Achievement award.
-He is a member of the National Postal Museum Council of Philatelists of the Smithsonian National Postal Museum.
+In 2013, he received the Charles J. Peterson Philatelic Literature Life Achievement award from the American Philatelic Society.
+He was a member of the National Postal Museum Council of Philatelists of the Smithsonian National Postal Museum.
 In 2017 he was appointed to the Roll of Distinguished Philatelists.

-He was employed with the United States Department of State for 42 years.
+He was employed with the United States Department of State for 42 years and the Human Smuggling and Trafficking Center.